truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 Select an available disk from the **New Disk** dropdown menu.
 Click **Extend**.

-A job progress window appears.
+A job progress window opens.
 TrueNAS SCALE returns to the ***Poolname* Devices** screen when complete.

 ### Adding a VDEV to a Pool